bfowle/talaria/talaria-storage/README.md

 ### Thread Safety

-All storage implementations use thread-safe primitives:
+All implementations use thread-safe primitives:
-- **DashMap**: Lock-free concurrent HashMap
+- **DashMap**: Lock-free concurrent `HashMap` for cache and index
 - **Arc**: Atomic reference counting for shared ownership
-- **RwLock**: Reader-writer locks where exclusive access is needed
+- **Mutex/RwLock**: Used sparingly in tests for coordination

 ### Async I/O

-The module uses async/await for I/O operations to:
+The module uses async/await extensively:
+- All `ChunkIndex` methods are async
-- Maximize throughput with concurrent operations
+- `StorageOptimizer` operations are async
-- Reduce blocking on I/O-bound tasks
-- Enable efficient resource utilization

-### Caching Strategies

-1. **Hot Path Caching**: Frequently accessed chunks are cached in memory
-2. **Index Caching**: Metadata is cached to avoid repeated disk access
-3. **Alignment Result Caching**: Expensive alignment computations are cached
+- Integration tests use `tokio::test`

 ### Content-Addressed Deduplication